Remember to Vote By Nov. 8!

 Missed the Deadline?
 You Can Still Vote!If you missed the Oct.
 24 deadline to register as a California voter, you can still vote with a conditional ballot in this election.
 You must visit the Registrar of Voters office or any official Vote Center in person and fill out a voter registration card.
 You can do this any time through the close of voting on Nov.
 8.

 California will hold a general election on Nov.
 8. The ballot includes statewide candidates for governor, U.S. Senate, attorney general and more, as well as important propositions and contests for local offices.
 See below for details about how you can vote in this election, and where to cast your ballot.

-You can begin voting this month, as soon as you have registered and received your ballot.
-County election offices will begin mailing ballots to all registered voters on May 9.
+You can begin voting as soon as you have registered and received your ballot.
+County election offices began mailing ballots to all registered voters during the week of Oct.
+10.

-- Or, you can vote in person at county Vote Centers beginning May 28.
+- Or, you can vote in person at county Vote Centers.

 It's easy to have your say: You can register online and vote by mail.
 Here's how

 If you think you might be registered, but aren't sure, you can check your status on these websites